Go to Reviews.org AU Edition

 When you switch back to cable TV, you won’t have to worry about Wi-Fi reliability and lag when you’re trying to watch the NBA Playoffs.

-But it’s 2022.
-We most likely still need Wi-Fi to use our smartphones and laptops.
+But it’s 2023.
 So you might consider a TV and internet bundle.

 If you don’t need Wi-Fi and internet access, that means more savings for your new big screen 4K TV.